yangrussell/distant-metastasis-analysis/README.md

 # distant-metastasis-analysis
-Using deep learning and statistical analysis techniques to model distant metastasis-free survival based on gene expression.
+Using multivariate statistical analysis techniques to model distant metastasis-free survival based on gene expression.
 Reproducible and adaptable pipeline that can be easily applied for other survival analysis applications.